RaphaelSheikh/python-challenge/README.md

 ## PyBank Instructions
 ![image](https://github.com/RaphaelSheikh/python-challenge/assets/166172978/61f50316-2b03-4faa-8243-829f36d611bc)

-In this Challenge, you are tasked with creating a Python script to analyze the financial records of your company.
-You will be given a financial dataset called budget_data.csv.
+In this Challenge, I was tasked with creating a Python script to analyze the financial records of your company.
+I was given a financial dataset called budget_data.csv.
 The dataset is composed of two columns: "Date" and "Profit/Losses".

-Your task is to create a Python script that analyzes the records to calculate each of the following values:
+My task was to create a Python script that analyzes the records to calculate each of the following values:

 - The total number of months included in the dataset